joaquinbvw/DUCO/README.md

 # DUCO

 Fork for Duino-Coin Arduino library based on the Arduino sketches on the official repository.
 Main official repository: https://github.com/revoxhere/duino-coin
-This library supports most Arduino boards.
 This repository has been created in order to test, fix and modify the library before making it official, I believe revox wants this to be official but if we want to include it on the main repository it will change the directory tree.
-Here is the list of architectures it supports:
+This library supports most Arduino boards, here is the list of architectures it supports:

 - AVR based boards
 - Teensy based boards